albertomorini/nexter/README.md

 * option 1: show all tv series
 * option 2: print just the running tv shows
-* option 3: create an .ics file for each tv show having the date of the next episode, you have to manually open these file with calendar (iCloud) to create the events.
+* option 3: create an .ics file for each tv show having the date of the next episode, you have to manually open these file with your calendar app.

 **Warning:** I print some emoji on terminal, this could cause some problems if you doesn't have any emoji pack installed.